 How the New Hire Checklist Works

 You can use the new hire checklist for two purposes: your first new hire and all subsequent ones.
 You can print it out to make sure all the steps are completed in order to hire your first new employee.
 If you work with others to complete the tasks, consider saving it as a shared document so they can mark items complete, or, you can print out copies to give to managers so they can see progress.

 Then, once you begin to add additional employees, you can customize the editable version of the new hire checklist template to add anything unique to your business.
 For example, you may need new drivers to provide a copy of their most recent physical, child care workers to have proof of a tuberculosis test, or new restaurant workers to complete a food safety course as part of your hiring process.
 You can also delete any tasks you no longer need.

 Frequently Asked Questions (FAQs)

 Due to all the federal and state labor laws, those hiring employees for the first time (and even those of us who have been recruiting and hiring for years) often have questions.
-We’ve answered a few below.
+We have addressed some of these questions that we hear from people most often on this topic.

 Is there a complete list of all the forms I might need for new hires?